 When you request live programs or on-demand video, IPTV selects the relevant IP packet and delivers it to your device in real time.

-Now, the question is, do you need a set-top box or some additional hardware to watch IPTV?
+Now, the question is: Do you need a set-top box or additional hardware to watch IPTV?

 While some services require IPTV set-top box to view the transmitted video data on your device, most modern IPTV services have apps compatible with smart TVs, FireStick, mobile devices, streaming devices, and computers, eliminating the need for additional hardware.